EricaXia/academic-kickstart/content/authors/admin/_index.md

 #user_groups:
 #- Researchers
 #- Visitors

+# Personal Branding/Storytelling stuff
+# Concise, provactive, compelling
+# Don't be afraid to be creative and express more personal/personable side of yourself
 ---

 Hi there!
-My name is Erica Xia, and I am studying for a M.S. in Data Science at University of Southern California (USC) in sunny Los Angeles.
+My name is Erica Xia, and I'm studying for a M.S. in Data Science at University of Southern California (USC) in sunny Los Angeles.

+Creatively, resourcefully, and analytically, I strive to discover and create practical solutions for today's data-driven world.
+Extracting insights and telling stories with data is my passion.
+With a flexible, learning-focused mindset, I enjoy mastering new skills and tools in the ever-changing landscape of technology.

 My research interests include machine learning, natural language processing, social media analytics, and more.
+My previous projects are documented on this website.

+When I'm not engaged in projects or classes, you might find me playing classical guitar or volunteering at my local animal shelter.